The often-overlooked yet an essential element known as “anchor text” plays an important role in the way we understand information on the internet.

 Exact Match Anchor Text

 Exact match anchor text involves using the exact keyword or phrase that represents the linked page’s content.
+In some cases, it’s also the page primary keyword which is a method that tries to make link building efforts more relevant.

 This means that the anchor text is an exact replica of the specific terms a person might use to search for information related to that link.